Learning Center Conceptual Design At Fishburn Forest

 The Fishburn property is a site of about 1,400 acres located about 6 miles west of the Virginia Tech Blacksburg campus.
 It was donated to Virginia Tech by Junius B. Fishburn, former president of the Southwest Virginia Trust Co. and former owner of the Roanoke Times.
 Approximately 1,350 acres is owned by Virginia Tech and the remaining 53 acres by the Virginia Tech Foundation.
 The Department of Forest Resources and Environmental Conservation (Dept of FREC) manages the property and uses it as a living lab for a variety of classes that require field work.

-Preliminary programing elements for the building include:
+Programing elements for the learning center include:

 - Caretakers facility (possibly phase 2 or 3)